cgiffard/Captionator/README.markdown

 	myVideo.tracks[2].enabled = true;
 	myVideo.tracks[2].enabled = false;

-The track is then enabled/disabled when the video throws a `timeupdate` event.
+The track is then enabled/disabled when the video fires a `timeupdate` event.
 You can update it immediately like so:

 	captionator.rebuildCaptions(myVideo);